 Click the add edge type buttonto add an edge type.
 The working space will enter Add Edge mode and the button color will change to green.
 Click the button again to exit Add Edge mode.

-Each edge type has a source vertex type and a target vertex type.
+Each edge type has one or many source vertex types and target vertex types.
 First, click the source vertex type.
 A hint will appear on the vertex type circle:

 Then click the target vertex type.
-The add edge type window will pop up:
+The add edge type panel will be in the right:

 You must specify an edge type name.
 The source vertex type and target vertex type are selected based on your clicking action.
 However, you can change that by choosing another vertex type in the dropdown list.